BlockforgeProject/BlockForge-2-/README.txt

  3. Enjoy

 # Warning
-This mods overwrite some core mods and builin mods.If you want to deactivate the corehack,put "lulzpack_deactivate_corehack = true" in your minetest.conf (you can find this file in the root folder).
+This mods overwrite some core mods and builin mods.If you want to deactivate the corehack,put "lulzpack_deactivate_corehack = true" in your minetest.conf (you can find this file in the root folder) and don't install the "builtin" folder in this repository.

                                                 -LorenzoVulcan-